GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 git push -u origin HEAD
 ```

 The last step may need a force push (add `-f`).
-Force-pushing to an RC branch is safe bec.
+Force-pushing to an RC branch is safe.

 #### Prepare release notes